madank4421/RISCV-ref-SoC-Tapeout-Program-IITGN/task4/Task_MgmtSoC_SCL180_Final/README.md

 ![Alt text](images/task4_10.png)

-The output initially fails, producing unknown values.
-This behavior is expected because memory and POR modules were blackboxed during synthesis, resulting in undefined behavior during simulation.

-To validate correct functionality, the blackbox definitions are removed and the original RTL implementations of these modules are included during gate-level simulation.
-The simulation is then recompiled and executed.
+Initial failures with unknown values are expected due to blackboxed memory and POR logic.
+To resolve this, blackbox stubs are removed and the original RTL implementations of memory and POR modules are included.

 ![Alt text](images/task4_11.png)